FlowCrypt/flowcrypt-ios/README.md

 ## 💻 Development

-We recommended developing and running tests using only the `Debug FlowCrypt` scheme.
+We recommend developing and running tests using only the `Debug FlowCrypt` scheme.

 ## 🖌️ Code Design